 6. Pay on Account

 This is an offline method of payment that enables businesses to make transactions up to the credit limit stated in their profile.
-Payment on Account can be allowed on the global scale or per customer and only appears in checkout if it enabled.
+Payment on Account can be allowed on a global scale or per customer and only appears in the checkout if it enabled.

 While using Payment on Account is used as a method of payment, a message appears at the top of the order showing the account status.

-Let Magento 2 B2B User Guide show you steps to configure Payment on Account:
+Let the Magento 2 User Guide show you steps to configure Payment on Account:

 To configure payment on account:

 On the Admin sidebar, select Stores => Settings => Configuration.